JoanaMPereira/GCsnap/README.md

 All information is stored in detailed, human and machine-readable files, and customable publication-ready figures.

+## User Survey

+If you use GCsnap for your research, we would very much appreciate your feedback so that we can further improve or extend its functionalities to better meet your needs.

+We are conducting a survey and would very much appreciate your feedback and suggestions.
+You can participate by following this link: https://docs.google.com/forms/d/e/1FAIpQLSd2MaUpyz_45wNOKmF0AynSFA8OZl68vrRw-i0iIJBA2TzF3Q/viewform?usp=sf_link

+Although you need a google account and will be asked to provide an email address, *responses will be anonymous* and we will not collect this information.

+Thank you for using and showing interest on GCsnap!

 ## Dependencies

 GCsnap is written in Python 3.7 and should run on Python 3.x.
 It was tested on Python 3.7 and 3.8.
 It requires mostly core Python modules and only five external packages are required: